vksepm/flashcards/README.md

 3. Cards will always shuffle in the same order when using the same seed
 4. Share seed numbers with friends or colleagues for synchronized study sessions

+## 📚 Technical Documentation

+For detailed technical diagrams of the application architecture, please see the [diagrams.md](diagrams.md) file, which includes:

+- Component Diagram: Visual representation of the UI component structure
+- Event Handling Diagram: Sequence diagram showing user interactions
+- Class Diagram: Object-oriented representation of the application structure

 ## 🛠️ Technologies Used

 - HTML5